nate123456/IoCTools/docs/diagnostics.md

 - Singleton depending on scoped service → make the dependency singleton or resolve via scope factory.
 - Background service using scoped dependency directly → resolve a scope inside `ExecuteAsync`.
+- Prefer `[DependsOn<T...>]` to avoid unnecessary fields; use `[Inject]` as last resort when a field is required.
+Excess fields can trigger naming or duplication issues in complex hierarchies.

 ## Conditional Services